gigaherz/JsonThings/documentation/formats/ItemStack.md

 # Item Stack Definition

+Item Stacks link an item with a count and optional tags, they are the essential object through which Items are used.

 Item Stack definitions are not named, but rather contained within other json files.

 See [Items](./Items.md#creative_menu_stacks) for an example of where this is used.